Guest >> Sign In |

 Emily Schrock, Sandia National Laboratories; James Schrock and Susan Heidger, AFRL; and Jerald Parker and Joshua Gilbrech, Leidos

 Next-generation high power microwave (HPM) weapon systems, such as the Air Force Research Laboratory’s Defending Aircraft with Next-Generation Targeted Electromagnetics (DANTE) program, place requirements on the pulsed power that deviate from traditional drivers for HPM applications.
-This manuscript provides an overview of GW-class magnetic pulse compression (MPC) and step-up pulse transformers to achieve DANTE’s final desired short pulse width of 40 ns, high pulse repetition frequency (PRF) of 1 kHz and burst lengths of 100 or more pulses per burst.
+This manuscript provides an overview of GW-class magnetic pulse compression (MPC) and step-up pulse transformers to achieve DANTE’s final desired short pulse width, high pulse repetition frequency (PRF) and long burst lengths.
 An overview of the magnetic pulse compression equations and design considerations are detailed.
 Additionally, initial data from a surrogate system designed to evaluate various magnetic cores at similar parameters to the first stage of the final design is presented.
 This research pushes compact pulsed power drivers for HPM into a new regime of operation to allow for enhanced mission capability for the warfighter.

 KEYWORDS: pulsed power, magnetic switching, solid-state modulator